Grimm Tales at Shoreditch Town Hall

 Transported from room to room, you experience five stories presented by two teams of ensembles.
 The stories, including well known Rapunzel and Little Red Riding Hood, are still very much applicable to children but accessible to the older audience in attendance with dark hints and clarity.
 They are clear and energised, engaging and clever.
 Paul Clerkin’s despairing farmer, Rebecca Bainbridge’s sexually suppressed maid, James Byng’s emotional bird, Simon Wegrzyn’s charming Wolf (and later half boy and half hedgehog!) are full of character and panache, as are the rest of the ensemble with their ever-changing characters and stealing of each others’ lines to push each story to its eagerly anticipated conclusion.

 The production is playful and balanced.
 You are invited to wander the set post-show, where stories and words are plastered on the walls.
 The director Philip Wilson has thought of everything in this adaptation by the celebrated author Philip Pullman: “they were originally told orally, not written down, so a dramatic production seems like a return to their origin.”
 How right they are.

-Grimm Tales is on at Shoreditch Town Hall until 24th April 2014, for further information or to book visit here.
+Grimm Tales is at Shoreditch Town Hall until 24th April 2014.
+For further information or to book visit the show’s website here.